 9. Clear records:

 It is not always possible to make sure that an employee has had a clear track record all through his past life.
 Documents do not always reveal a person’s true background.
-A person who is not married and who does live with his family does not have to bother about the society.
+A person who not married and who does live with his family does not have to bother about society.
 Greater chances that a single person may have bad habits or poor track record and you may not even know about it.

 10. Emotional state and happy marriage:

 On the contrary, if individuals are not happy with their married lives, this again shows in the way they behave in their workplace.
 They are bound to be more tensed and worried.
 The household worries prevent them from concentrating on their future goals.
 The restlessness makes them irritable and this affects the way they deal with people.
-People who have stress free family lives have greater aspirations for future of their career.
+People who have stress free family lives have greater aspirations for the future of their careers.

 11. Health and its impact due to marriage: